mansi2804/Battleships/REPORT.md

 ## Self-Evaluation Checklist

-Tick the boxes (i.e., fill them with 'X's) that apply to your submission:

 - [X] The app builds without error
 - [X] I tested the app in at least one of the following platforms (check all that apply):
   - [X] iOS simulator / MacOS